Steph3097/CSS-Styleguide/README.md

 **Border**: `border-width | border-style | color` and `border-top | border-right | border-bottom | border-left`

 ### Flexbox

+Flexbox is especially useful for creating dynamic layouts such as:
+* Vertical and Horizontal alignment and centering
+* Dynamic scaling (match heights)
+* Re-ordering elements within a container

 * [A guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox)
 * [Simple, free 20 video course on Flexbox](https://flexbox.io/)